 There are Corporate and Noncorporate Members.

+- a.
+Corporate Members are:

-Corporate Members are designated Full Members (including Life Members).
-Noncorporate Members are designated Affiliate Members and Honorary Members.
+- i.
+Full Members (including Life Members)

+- ii.
+Affiliate Members, currently serving in an appointed position in local government, who have a minimum of five years of service to a local government and five years of membership in ICMA

+- b.
+Noncorporate Members are:

+- i.
+Affiliate Members who do not meet the eligibility for Corporate Membership and Honorary Members.

 The privilege of voting is limited to Corporate Members.

 Section 2.
-Corporate Membership: Eligibility.
+Full Membership: Eligibility.

-For the purpose of deciding eligibility for Corporate Membership, the Executive Board shall establish a set of standards that define whether the position held by the full-time administrative head of a local government has the level of independence, authority, and responsibility necessary to function in a professional manner.
+For the purpose of deciding eligibility for Full Membership, the Executive Board shall establish a set of standards that define whether the position held by the full-time administrative head of a local government has the level of independence, authority, and responsibility necessary to function in a professional manner.

 Section 3.
-Corporate Membership: Full Members.
+Full Membership:

 - a.
 Qualifications.
-Any person whose professional conduct conforms to the Code of Ethics of the Association (see Article XIII) is eligible to be a Full Member if that person meets the qualifications in either subsection i or subsection ii, as follows: - The person serves as the full-time administrative head of a local government in a position operating in accordance with Section 2 of this Article. - ii.
-The person serves as a full-time administrative assistant, assistant city/county manager, assistant director of a council of governments or a state/provincial association of local governments, or assistant administrator, however designated, having significant general administrative responsibility in a local government position operating in accordance with Section 2 of this Article, and was appointed to that position by the city or county manager or chief administrator.
+Any person whose professional conduct conforms to the Code of Ethics of the Association (see Article XIII) is eligible to be a Full Member if that person meets the qualifications in either subsection i or subsection ii, as follows: - i.
+The person serves as the appointed full-time administrative head of a local government in a position operating in accordance with Section 2 of this Article. - ii.
+The person serves as a full-time administrative assistant, assistant city/county manager, assistant director of a council of governments or a state/provincial association of local governments, or assistant administrator, however designated, having significant general administrative responsibility in a local government position operating in accordance with Section 2 of this Article, and was appointed to that position by the city or county manager or chief administrator. - b.

-- b.
 Application.
 The application for Full Membership shall be accompanied by payment of the proper dues (see Article X).
 Upon receipt of the application and dues, the Executive Director shall publish notice of such application in an official publication (see Article XII).
 If, sixty days following such publication, no written objection to the applicant's qualifications has been received from a Corporate Member, the Executive Director shall admit the applicant to membership.
 In the event that any Corporate Member shall file with the Executive Director a written objection to the applicant's qualifications within the sixty-day period, the application shall be submitted to the Executive Board.
 The affirmative vote of two-thirds of the eligible voting members of the Executive Board shall be necessary for the applicant to be admitted. - c.
 Life Members.
 Upon retiring from active service with a local government, any Full Member who has completed twenty-five years of membership and, for those same twenty-five years, has been eligible to be an officer of the Association shall become a Life Member.
 Also, any Full Member who has been eligible to be an officer of the Association for at least fifteen years and retires from active service with a local government at age sixty-five or older shall become a Life Member.
 In addition, any Full Member who has retired from active service with a local government and who, in the opinion of the Executive Board, has made an outstanding contribution to the development of the profession may be granted a Life Membership by vote of the Executive Board.

 Section 4.
-Corporate Membership: Continuity.
+Full Membership: Continuity.